Sailplane Pilot Licence Conversion

 Is there a minimum age to hold an SPL?

+Yes.
+Applicants for an SPL must be at least 16 years old.
 An SPL holder under the age of 18 can carry a passenger (providing they meet all other requirements)

 An SPL holder cannot exercise instructor privileges until reaching the age of 18.